rlguy/Blender-FLIP-Fluids/README.md

 - [Frequently Asked Questions (FAQ)](https://github.com/rlguy/Blender-FLIP-Fluids/wiki/Frequently-Asked-Questions)
 - [What is the difference between Blender's Mantaflow FLIP simulator and the FLIP Fluids addon?](https://github.com/rlguy/Blender-FLIP-Fluids/wiki/Frequently-Asked-Questions#what-is-the-difference-between-blenders-mantaflow-fluid-simulator-and-the-flip-fluids-addon)

 Have any questions?
-Do not hesitate to ask us here or at support@flipfluids.com!
+Do not hesitate to ask us at support@flipfluids.com!

 ## Getting the FLIP Fluids Addon